bglase/can-usb-com/README.md

 ```

 The usb device appears as a serial port; depending on your platform you may or may not need to install drivers.
 If a serial port does not appear when you plug in the board, refer to the [board installation documents](https://gridconnect.box.com/shared/static/bt1lpbzdhx2fws11z1tvsoi2xnhbvgv3.pdf) and/or download drivers from https://gridconnect.com/usb-can-interface.html and correct the problem.
+Note: on Windows, connecting the can-usb-com may cause the mouse to act erratically.
+To correct this, go to Device Manager, Ports, and choose the COM port that represents the CAN-USB-COM device.
+Under Properties | Advanced, there is a checkbox called 'Serial Enumerator'.
+Uncheck that box and the problem will go away.

 Simple script to use the board (change the COM port number as required):